gigahidjrikaaa/GemmaVoice-SpeechAPI/backend/README.md

 ## Configuring OpenAudio-S1-mini

 1. Download the OpenAudio-S1-mini checkpoint from the [Fish Audio release](https://huggingface.co/fishaudio/OpenAudio-S1-mini) and place it in a directory accessible to the API (the Compose file mounts `./openaudio-checkpoints`).
-2. Start the OpenAudio API server by running `python -m tools.api_server --model OpenAudio-S1-mini --compile --host 0.0.0.0 --port 8080` inside the upstream repository, or reuse the optional `openaudio` service defined in `docker-compose.yml`.
+2. Start the OpenAudio API server by running `python -m tools.api_server --model OpenAudio-S1-mini --compile --host 0.0.0.0 --port 21251` inside the upstream repository, or reuse the `openaudio_api` service defined in `docker-compose.yml`.
-3. Set `OPENAUDIO_API_BASE` to the reachable base URL (defaults to `http://openaudio:8080`) and provide an API key via `OPENAUDIO_API_KEY` if your deployment enforces authentication.
+3. Set `OPENAUDIO_API_BASE` to the reachable base URL (defaults to `http://openaudio_api:21251`) and provide an API key via `OPENAUDIO_API_KEY` if your deployment enforces authentication.

 The API expects the `/v1/tts` route exposed by the upstream server.
 Streaming synthesis requires the deployment to support HTTP chunked responses.